Vegan Potato Dumplings | Grandma's Dumplings

 • 10 g potato starch

-• optional: pinch of nutmeg or dried marjoram (for a Palatinate-style version)
+• optional: pinch of nutmeg or dried marjoram (for a Palatinate version)

 • Notes

-1 Cook the potatoes as skin-on potatoes over low heat until soft.
-Depending on the size of the potatoes, this takes about 20–30 minutes.
+Cook the potatoes as jacket potatoes over low heat until they are soft.
+Depending on the size of the potatoes, this takes about 20-30 minutes.

-3 Press the potatoes through a potato ricer into a bowl or mash them with a potato masher.
-Let the potatoes steam off while you prepare the remaining ingredients.
+Press the potatoes through a potato ricer into a bowl or mash them with a potato masher.
+Let the potatoes steam off while you prepare the next ingredients.

-4 Add all remaining ingredients except the starch (margarine, semolina, salt, optional nutmeg or marjoram) and briefly mix the dough for the vegan potato dumplings with a wooden spoon.
+Add all other ingredients except starch (margarine, semolina, salt, optional nutmeg or marjoram) and briefly stir the dough for the vegan potato dumplings with a wooden spoon.

-5 Then add the starch and gently fold it in.
-You can also lightly knead the dough.
-Very important: work the dough only as long as necessary, but as briefly as possible.
-If you overwork the potato mixture, the dumplings will become sticky later on.
+Then add the starch and gently fold it in.
+You can also knead the dough lightly.
+Very important: work the dough as long as necessary but as briefly as possible.
+If you over-knead the potato mixture, the dumplings will become sticky later.

-6 Let the potato mixture rest for about 10 minutes.
-Meanwhile, place a large pot of salted water on the stove and bring it to a boil.
+Let the potato mixture rest for about 10 minutes.
+Meanwhile, put a large pot of salted water on the stove and bring it to a boil.

 7

-Divide the dough into 8 portions and roll the small dough balls into vegan potato dumplings.
+Divide the dough into 8 parts and roll the small dough balls into vegan potato dumplings.
 If the dough sticks, you can moisten your hands with water.

-8 Now reduce the heat of the salted water so that it is only gently simmering, just below boiling, without bubbling.
+Now reduce the heat of the salted water so that it just simmers, meaning it is just below boiling but not bubbling.

-9 Carefully add the vegan potato dumplings to the water (possibly using a slotted spoon) and let them steep for about 20 minutes.
-Stir gently from time to time.
+Then carefully (possibly with a slotted spoon) add the vegan potato dumplings to the water and let them cook gently for about 20 minutes.
+Stir occasionally.
 They should not boil!
 When they rise to the surface, the dumplings are done.

 10

-After cooking, remove the dumplings from the water with a slotted spoon.
-Important: at this point the dumplings are still a bit soft and mushy – be sure to let them cool briefly so they can reach the perfect consistency.
+After cooking, you can remove the dumplings from the water with a slotted spoon.
+Important: The dumplings are still a bit soft and mushy now – so be sure to let them cool briefly to get the perfect consistency.

 Recipe Note

 Make vegan potato dumplings yourself?
 Sure, why not.
-With our recipe it’s really easy and super delicious.
-You can of course easily adjust the amount of potato dumplings – especially if you’re cooking for a larger group, you’ll probably need a few more.
-Per person, you can expect about 3–4 dumplings (depending on appetite and side dishes).
+With our recipe, it's really easy and super tasty.
+You can easily adjust the amount of potato dumplings – especially if you're cooking for a larger group, you'll probably need a few more dumplings.
+Per person, you can count on about 3–4 dumplings (depending on appetite and side dishes).

-Dumplings are more versatile than you might think at first!
-They’re not only great served the classic way with red cabbage and gravy, but also pair well with many different dishes.
+Dumplings are more versatile than you might first think!
+They can be eaten not only classically with red cabbage and sauce but also go well with many different dishes.

-• Vegan goulash with dumplings – a hearty festive meal.
+• Vegan goulash with dumplings – a hearty feast.

-• Vegan roast, homemade red cabbage and a dark gravy with vegan potato dumplings – a festive Christmas meal that simply can’t be missed.
+• Vegan roast, homemade red cabbage, and a dark gravy with vegan potato dumplings – a festive Christmas meal that simply can't be missed here.

-• Vegan potato dumplings with creamy vegan vegetables and crispy pan-fried smoked tofu – for all tofu lovers.
+• Vegan potato dumplings with vegan creamy vegetables and crispy fried smoked tofu – for all who love tofu.

 • Mushroom pan with dumplings – a classic.

-• Pan-fried dumplings with braised onions and a fresh salad – the light and summery version.
+• Fried dumplings with braised onions and a fresh salad – the summery-fresh version.

-This potato dumpling recipe is completely free from eggs and other animal-based ingredients, so vegans and anyone avoiding eggs for other reasons can enjoy these dumplings as well.
-To make sure the potato dumplings without egg still taste great and don’t fall apart during cooking, the recipe needs a slight adjustment.
+This potato dumpling recipe is completely free of eggs and other animal ingredients, so vegans and everyone who avoid eggs for other reasons can enjoy these dumplings.
+But to make the potato dumplings taste really good and not fall apart when cooking without eggs, we need to adjust the recipe a bit.
 The secret in this potato dumpling recipe?
 Definitely the durum wheat semolina.
-The semolina acts as a binding agent and replaces the egg.
-At the same time, semolina has hardly any flavor of its own, so it goes completely unnoticed in the recipe.
+The semolina acts as a binder and replaces the egg.
+At the same time, semolina has hardly any flavor of its own, so it doesn't stand out in the recipe.

-By the way, our vegan potato dumplings can also be gluten-free.
-For vegan gluten-free potato dumplings, just make sure the starch you use is certified gluten-free and replace the durum wheat semolina with gluten-free rice semolina.
+By the way, our vegan potato dumplings can be not only egg-free but also gluten-free.
+For vegan gluten-free potato dumplings, just make sure the starch used is definitely gluten-free and use gluten-free rice semolina instead of durum wheat semolina.

-Your vegan potato dumplings fall apart, are tough, or don’t taste good?
-Don’t worry, we’ll figure out why and how to make them better next time.
-And remember: no one is born a dumpling master – female or male.
+Your vegan potato dumplings fall apart, are tough, or don't taste good?
+Don't worry, we'll find out why and how to make it better next time.
+And remember: no dumpling master has ever fallen from the sky – and neither has a dumpling master.

-In this case, there’s probably too much moisture or too little binding in your dough.
-Next time, make sure to let the potatoes steam off completely, don’t add any extra liquid to the dough, and maybe add a bit more starch.
-Also, make sure not to let the vegan potato dumplings boil, but only simmer gently!
+In this case, there is probably too much moisture or too little binding in your dough.
+Next time, try letting the potatoes steam off completely, don't add any extra liquid to the dough, and maybe add a bit more starch.
+Also, don't boil the vegan potato dumplings, just let them simmer!

 2. The dumplings are slimy after cooking

-If the dumplings are still slimy even after a short resting time, this can be caused by too much starch.
-Reduce the amount of starch slightly next time.
-As an SOS solution, you can briefly pan-fry the dumplings.
-They are definitely still edible!
+If the dumplings are still slimy after a short resting time, it can be due to too much starch.
+Next time, reduce the amount of starch a bit.
+As an emergency solution, you can briefly fry the dumplings.
+They are definitely edible!

 3. The dumplings are too soft